Sohith2007/youtube-video-query-solver/README.md

 # youtube-video-query-solver
-"add your chatgpt api key by svaing the key in .env format file"
+"add your chatgpt api key by saving the key in .env format file"